Justinian I: Economy and administration

+Death

+Justinian spent his final years on the throne marked by increasing isolation and reliance on a small circle of advisors, many of whom he had brought into the palace nearly 40 years earlier.
+He became increasingly fixated on religion and intolerant, believing his actions were justified by a higher cause and driven by piety and philanthropy.
+In Justinian's later life, he became much less ruthless, evidenced by his refusal to execute suspected conspirators, instead opting to display Christian charity and forgiveness.
+Following a major earthquake in 557, Justinian demonstrated his piety by abstaining from wearing his crown and giving to the poor.
+In the 560s, Justinian gave clemency to the conspirators who had aimed to murder him, and eventually pardoned Belisarius, who was accused of participating in the plot.
+Justinian died on the night of 14 November 565 in his sleep.
+News of Justinian's death quickly reached his nephew Justin II, who hurried to the palace with his wife Sophia and a coterie of senatorial supporters.
+Justin was soon acclaimed as emperor and he received the bishop's blessing.
+According to Corippus, Justinian's death triggered widespread mourning throughout the streets of the imperial capital, and Justinian was laid to rest in a golden tomb in the Church of the Holy Apostles following a grand procession.

 Natural disasters

 The extreme weather events of 535–536 led to a famine such as had not been recorded before, affecting both Europe and the Middle East.
 These events may have been caused by an atmospheric dust veil resulting from a large volcanic eruption.

 The historian Procopius recorded in 536 in his work on the Vandalic War "during this year a most dread portent took place.
 For the sun gave forth its light without brightness ... and it seemed exceedingly like the sun in eclipse, for the beams it shed were not clear".

 The causes of these disasters are not precisely known, but volcanoes at the Rabaul caldera, Lake Ilopango, Krakatoa, or, according to a 2018 finding, in Iceland are suspected.

 Seven years later in 542, a devastating outbreak of Bubonic Plague, known as the Plague of Justinian, was traditionally believed to have killed tens of millions, second only to Black Death of the 14th century.
 Justinian and members of his court were afflicted, with Justinian himself contracting and surviving the pestilence.
 The impact of this outbreak of plague has recently been disputed, since evidence for tens of millions dying is uncertain.

 In July 551, the Beirut earthquake struck the eastern Mediterranean and triggered a tsunami.
 The combined fatalities of both events likely exceeded 30,000, with tremors felt from Antioch to Alexandria.